Lazos Dogiamas: After the Young Turk Revolution

 Lazos Dogiamas went to Athens following the Young Turk Revolution.
 However, after some time, it became obvious that the new administration of the Young Turks was not keeping many of its promises and persecution against the Greeks of Macedonia resumed.
 Additionally, the IMRO returned and terrorized the Greek population.
 Many of the Chieftains, Lazos included, worried for their families that remained in Macedonia.

 In the summer of 1910, Lazos organized a group of men and re-entered Macedonia to resume his operations.
 He once again cooperated with Gonos Yiotas as well as Georgios Karaiskakis.Following a betrayal in February 1911, a fierce battle commenced against the Ottoman Army by the lake of Giannitsa which resulted in the death of Gonos Yiotas.
 Lazos Dogiamas was left to assume leadership of their band.
 Days later he was once again forced to take refuge in Athens to avoid Ottoman persecution.
 He returned a few months later with a new band following reports of renewed violence against Greeks.
 He became wanted by Ottoman authorities, declaring him as dangerous.

 During the summer of 1912, Lazos Dogiamas kidnapped the son of a rich Bulgarian from Igumencho by the name of Gotsos.
-He demanded a ransom but a Komitadji from Lazos' village convinced him to release the son without ransom.
+He demanded a ransom, but a Komitadji from Lazos' village convinced him to release the son without ransom.

 Death

 Lazos Dogiamas was invited by the IMRO to discuss potential cooperation against the Ottomans.
 Various members from each side attended the meeting.
-Once the meeting concluded, a signal was given and the Bulgarians and they axed Lazos and two other Greeks to death.
+Once the meeting concluded, a signal was given and the Bulgarians axed Lazos and two other Greeks to death.

 His body was retrieved by his mother and was transported to the church of Agia Paraskevi in his village, where he was later buried in its cemetery.